 - 1. Select the Backoffice > System menu and click on the Log database tab. - 2.
 In the upper banner, click on Edit. - 3.
 In Manual deletion of agent logs, click on Configure and start manual deletion.
-The Add a manual rule window will appear. - 4.
-Specify the criteria for deleting logs:
+The Add manual rule wizard appears.

+4. In the General Filtering panel, specify the criteria for deleting logs:

 Date Choose the logs you wish to delete by age (in days/months) or by date.
 Severity You can select the log levels to be deleted.
 Refer to the section Managing logs.
-Status You can select the log statuses to be deleted.
+Status Select the status of the logs to delete.
 Refer to the section Managing logs.
-Agent groups (optional) Select the agent groups for which you wish to delete logs.
-By default, all agent groups are concerned.
-Agents (optional) Select the agents for which you wish to delete logs, then select them.
-By default, all pool agents are concerned.
+Application Choose whether the logs of all applications are affected, or indicate specific source or target applications.